 - The appropriate siting of schools.
-New schools must be better integrated into existing or planned new development areas so as to optimise walking and cycling catchments; - Mandatory Travel Surveys and Travel Plans for each school in the CMA:
+New schools must be better integrated into existing or planned new development areas so as to optimise walking and cycling catchments: - Mandatory Travel Surveys and Travel Plans for each school in the CMA: - Review and targeted improvements to walking and cycling conditions in the vicinity of existing schools; - Identification of drop off areas for parents and school buses within walking distance of the school to facilitate Park and Stride campaigns or 'Walking Buses';

-- Review and targeted improvements to walking and cycling conditions in the vicinity of existing schools; - Identification of drop off areas for parents and school buses within walking distance of the school to facilitate Park and Stride campaigns or 'Walking Buses': - Review of school opening and closing times including consideration of staggered times in areas where there is a concentration of schools; - Review of bus routes, services and times to serve schools with high car mode shares: - Implementation of vehicle-restricted areas in the immediate vicinity of schools: - Implementation of 'No idling' areas in the immediate vicinity of schools to reduce emissions created by stationary vehicles with engines running; and - A significant uplift in cycle parking provision in primary and secondary schools.
+- Establishment of a School 'Cycle Bus' as in the case in Galway and Limerick; - Review of school opening and closing times including consideration of staggered times in areas where there is a concentration of schools: - Review of bus routes, services and times to serve schools with high car mode shares: - Implementation of vehicle-restricted areas in the immediate vicinity of schools; - Implementation of 'No idling' areas in the immediate vicinity of schools to reduce emissions created by stationary vehicles with engines running; and - A significant uplift in cycle parking provision in primary and secondary schools.